troglobit/finit/doc/plugins.md

 * *rtc.so*: Restore and save system clock from/to RTC on boot/halt.
   Enabled by default.

-* *modules-load.so*: Scans `/etc/modules-load.d/` for modules to load
+* *modules-load.so*: Scans `/etc/modules-load.d/*.conf` for modules to
-  using `modprobe`.
-Each file in this directory can contain multiple lines with the name of the module to load.
+  load using `modprobe`.
+Each file can contain multiple lines with the name of the module to load.
 Any line starting with the standard UNIX comment character, `#`, is skipped.

+  Modules are loaded when entering runlevel `[2345]` using the `task` stanza.
+Each module gets a unique `name:modprobe.foo`, and optional`:ID`.
+The `:ID` is a globally incremented index, which can be disabled per file (anywhere) using the following config line:

+        set noindex

   **Note:** unlike the traditional .conf `module` directive, which load any listed module immediately, this plugin creates standard `taks` directives which load the module(s) in the background.
 As long as